Vulnerability disclosure policy

 What to expect when reporting

-After receiving the report, we will normally respond within five working days.
-We will normally perform triage within 10 working days.
-We'll also aim to keep you informed of our progress.
+After receiving the report, we will typically respond within five working days and perform triage within ten working days.
+We'll also aim to keep you informed of progress.

-Priority for remediation is assessed by looking at the impact, severity, and exploit complexity.
-Vulnerability reports might take some time to triage or address.
-You are welcome to enquire about the status but should avoid doing so more than once every 14 days.
-This allows our teams to focus on remediation.
+Priority for remediation is assessed by looking at the impact, severity, and complexity of the exploit.
+Vulnerability reports might take time to triage or address.
+You are welcome to enquire about the status, but you should only do so once every 14 days to allow us to focus on remediation.

-We will notify you when the reported vulnerability is remediated, and you may be invited to confirm that the solution covers the vulnerability adequately.
+We will notify you when the reported vulnerability is remediated.

 You should not:

 - Access unnecessary, excessive, or significant amounts of data.

 - Modify data in Cognite's systems or services, or data in our customer's or partner's systems or services.

 - Use high-intensity invasive or destructive scanning tools to find vulnerabilities.